Table of Contents

 Photo release forms are available through University Relations.

-Digital Printing Services operates under the Office of Information Technology Services and serves the entire campus.
-University Relations works closely with Digital Printing Services for most on-campus duplicating jobs.
+Skyhawk Printing and Mail Services operates under the Office of Information Technology Services and serves the entire campus.
+University Relations works closely with Skyhawk Printing and Mail Services for most on-campus duplicating jobs.

-Digital Printing produces materials in a timely way.
-Turnaround however, depends on the type of production needed and workflow in the department.
-Some publications can require more time to print, so again, plan early and coordinate your publication through University Relations!
+Skyhawk Printing and Mail Services produces materials in a timely manner.
+Turnaround, however, depends on the type of production needed and workflow in the department.
+Some publications can require more time to print, so again, plan early and coordinate your publication through University Relations.

 Certain publications must be sent off campus for printing.
 Whether an off-campus printer is needed for a particular print job is determined and approved by University Relations.
 Off-campus printers generally require 10-14 working days to complete a job.

-You may opt to produce a publication on your own departmental multifunction device.
+You may opt to produce a publication on your office’s/departmental multifunction device.
 In those instances, an approved PDF will be provided to the contact person for the job by the publications staff.
-Usually this will be via email.
+Usually the PDF will be provided via email.
 You may then duplicate the work in your department or office.
 Please provide four copies of the publication to University Relations for the audit files.
 If a subsequent reprint is required, please contact University Relations for a new publication number.
 A new PDF will be provided to you.

 University letterhead, envelopes and business cards are produced on campus and follow University of Tennessee guidelines for design and content.
-Questions about university letterhead, envelopes and business cards should be directed to Digital Printing Services or University Relations.
-Letterhead, envelopes and business cards cannot be produced by outside vendors and must be ordered through Digital Printing or submitted online from the Digital Printing web page and are for employees, departments and offices of UT Martin only.
+Questions about university letterhead, envelopes and business cards should be directed to Skyhawk Printing and Mail Services or University Relations.
+Letterhead, envelopes and business cards cannot be produced by outside vendors and must be ordered through Skyhawk Printing and Mail Services or submitted online from the Skyhawk Printing and Mail Services Web page and are for employees, departments and offices of UT Martin only.
 Exceptions to this policy must have chancellor or vice chancellor approval.
+Persons requesting business cards or other materials that use the emeritus title must present a copy of their letter from the chancellor granting the emeritus title before the business cards or materials can be produced.

 Athletics letterhead, envelopes and business cards also must come through University Relations, follow a standard, approved format and adhere to the athletics style guide for use of athletics graphics.